 This is a tender film about a troubled man, mostly told by the people who cared for him.
 It is often sorrowful and pained.
 To those who know the story, there are no great revelations.
 The film rehearses old grudges about the fallout with Blow and retells the tired controversies.
 But what emerges with brilliant clarity is the sheer miracle of McQueen and his unfathomable, inexplicable genius.
 ‘I wanted to learn everything’ he tell us at the beginning of the film, describing his early career as a tailor’s apprentice in Savile Row.
 ‘Give me everything’, he urged with the endless hunger of the autodidact.
 But everything isn’t always enough.

 Ian Bonhôte and Peter Ettedgui’s McQueen (2018) is out now in select cinemas in the UK and is released in select theatres in the US on 20 July.

 Main image: Ian Bonhôte and Peter Ettedgui, McQueen, 2018, film still.
 Courtesy: Misfits Entertainment; original photograph: © Ann Ray

-Shahidha Bari teaches visual culture and philosophy at Queen Mary University of London, UK, and she is the presenter of BBC Radio 3’s arts and ideas programme, Free Thinking.
-Her book, Dressed: The Secret Life of Clothes is out next year.
+Shahidha Bari teaches visual culture and philosophy at Queen Mary University of London, UK, and is the presenter of BBC Radio 3’s arts and ideas programme, Free Thinking.
+Her book Dressed: The Secret Life of Clothes will be published in June 2019.